top of page

 Search

 Irritated every time you log into LinkedIn?
-Try these 5 game-changing tips.
+Try these five game-changing tips to make LinkedIn worth your time.

-You’ve seen others in your industry getting leads from it and you know you should be on there, but you dread it every time.
-At the same time, you know LinkedIn is the platform where your ideal clients are, especially compared to other platforms like Instagram, Threads, X, and Tik Tok.
+You’ve seen others in your industry getting leads from LinkedIn and you know you should have a presence there because its where your ideal clients are (especially compared to other platforms like Instagram, Threads, X, YouTube, and Tik Tok).

-Once you have a plan and start implementing it, you will actually looking forward to opening LinkedIn.
-Your feed won’t be clogged with irrelevant posts or random updates from people you haven’t worked with in years.
-You won’t be staring at a blank page wondering what to post.
-You’ll know exactly who to message and start a conversation with.
-As a result, you’ll book sales calls and get the results you want.
+Once you learn how to use LinkedIn strategically, your feed won’t be clogged with irrelevant posts or random updates from people you haven’t worked with in years.
+You won’t be staring at a blank page wondering what to post, and you’ll know exactly who to message.

 You don’t need to engage with every post, respond to every notification, or focus on drastically increasing your follower count.
 Keeping lead generation as your top priority helps you stay strategic, directing your attention to only those actions that directly support your business.

-By curating your network, your feed will become full with relevant content.
+By curating your network, it will become full of relevant content.
 Plus, when your network is filled with the right people, it’s easier to connect, engage, and show up authentically, knowing you’re speaking to the audience that cares about what you have to say.

-Don't forget to also remove irrelevant connections.
-I share more about how to do that in strategy 1 in this detailed blog post.
+Pro tip: Don't forget to also remove irrelevant connections to improve the content you see and how your posts get distributed.
+I share more about how to do that in this "ultimate guide" to removing connections on LinkedIn.

 If you’re tired of seeing content in your feed that doesn’t resonate, unfollowing or muting that content will help you see better content in the future.
-LinkedIn lets you stay connected to people without “following” them, so you don’t have to feel bad for doing so.
+LinkedIn lets you stay connected to people without “following” them, so you don’t have to feel bad, or worry about hurting your reputation, for doing so.

 By refining your feed, you’ll start to see useful insights, relevant discussions, and industry news that help you engage meaningfully.
 And when your feed is less cluttered, LinkedIn becomes a more pleasant and fruitful place to be since the content is more relevant.

-5) Focus on certain futures, and ditch the rest
+5) Focus on certain features, and ditch the rest.

-You might be wondering… “Ok, I want to start using LinkedIn to get clients.
+You might be wondering… “Ok, I want to book discovery calls from LinkedIn.
 But where do I start?”

 In my service LinkedIn Profile Refresh, I review more than 30 sections of your profile to make sure it clearly communicates your expertise, showcases real results you’ve achieved, and guides potential clients toward the next step in working with you.

-After we optimize your profile, I recommend focusing on building a LinkedIn strategy.
-Through my monthly coaching program Leads on LinkedIn, you will become comfortable navigating LinkedIn to find right-fit clients for your business.
+After optimizing your profile, I recommend building a LinkedIn strategy.
+Through my coaching program Leads on LinkedIn, you will become comfortable navigating LinkedIn to find right-fit clients for your business.

 The program includes the following: